 - Record and monitor the bat species and their populations in Westmorland and Furness area

-- Assist English Nature with roost visits where threats to bats may exist.
+- Assist Natural England with roost visits where threats to bats may exist.

 - Carry out conservation projects such as bat box schemes, improving roost sites or opening and protecting potential sites.